GLYCAM-Web/gmml/README.md

 sudo apt-get install libssl1.1 libssl-dev git python3.9 python3.9-dev libboost-all-dev cmake g++ git-all
 ```
 For other linux distros, please follow the instructions for the package managment software included with your system.

+Please note that swig 4.0.2 must be installed from [their website](https://www.swig.org/download.html)

 ---
 ## Obtaining the software